TodePond/Lilypad/pages/channels.md

 > **The Labs**<br>
 #beep

-There are also some hidden channels.
+There are also some hidden channels, used to discuss server moderation and management.

 > **The Clouds**<br>
 #admin<br>